Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 6

-"Intersectionalities" offers tools to analyze power dynamics that shape societies and individuals through lenses of race, gender, and sexuality.
-You will engage with classic and contemporary texts, building critical reading and reasoning skills.
+"Intersectionalities" offers tools to analyse power dynamics that shape societies and individuals through lenses of race, gender, and sexuality.
+Engage with classic and contemporary texts, building critical reading and reasoning skills.
 Rooted in sociological imagination, social construction, and the intertwined nature of power relations, the course fosters a deep exploration of how race, gender, and sexuality intersect to influence biographies, society, and interactions.

 • Migration & Citizenship